The Bankrate promise

 Ally Bank Online Savings Account

-- Pays as top-tier APY
+- Pays a competitive APY

 - No minimum balance or monthly fees

-While Ally’s Online Savings Account is not geared specifically toward seniors, it pays a top-tier rate of return that’s several times the national average.
+While Ally’s Online Savings Account is not geared specifically toward seniors, it pays a competitive rate of return that’s several times the national average.
 The account doesn’t require any minimum balance or charge a monthly service fee.